Have you seen these films that exhibit the outdoors (for better or worse)?

 Into the Wild (2007)

-Sean Penn’s directorial effort starred Emile Hirsch as real-life recent college grad Christopher McCandless, who travelled the country in semi-drifter fashion and sought out an ascetic life in nature near Alaska’s Denali National Park and Preserve.
+Sean Penn’s directorial effort starred Emile Hirsch as real-life recent college grad Christopher McCandless, who traveled the country in semi-drifter fashion and sought out an ascetic life in nature near Alaska’s Denali National Park and Preserve.
 Filmed in a variety of national parks and other well-known sites across the country, this adaptation of Jon Krakauer’s hit non-fiction account ended on a wrenching, poignant note, as McCandless succumbed to the elements--or was unintentionally poisoned--in the sublime isolation of the outdoors.

 The Edge (1997)